Orgasmatron (album): Artwork

 The album's working title was Ridin' with the Driver and later changed to Orgasmatron; it was too late for Joe Petagno to change the cover art and the train design was used.
 As well as alluding to the original name of the album, Petagno also commented on the concept behind the album cover on the Inferno 30th Anniversary bonus DVD: "Lemmy was living on a houseboat then, and collecting train models.
 He said, 'You know, Joseph, I want a fucking train.'
 It seemed weird to me...but, yet again it worked."
 The preliminary sketch had the Orgasmatron train going in the opposite direction, but Petagno "decided to turn it so it was going out of the picture rather than coming into it.
 It gave me a lot of trouble, because [of] trying to fit the head in front of the train with this cow scoop.
 But it worked in the end."

 Release

 Like Motörhead's previous album, Another Perfect Day, Orgasmatron had only limited commercial success.
 Some of the album's material remained in the band's live set on and off over the years: "Doctor Rock" opened the live sets for a time; "Built for Speed", a reference to Lemmy's drug of choice and the style of music they played, was played for some years; "Deaf Forever", "Nothing Up My Sleeve", "Mean Machine" all had a run as well.

 Reception

+The album received generally positive reviews.
+Robert Christgau, who gave it a positive review, stated: "I admire metal's integrity, brutality, and obsessiveness, but I can't stand its delusions of grandeur--the way it apes and misapprehends reactionary notions of nobility.
+One thing I like about Lemmy is that he's proud to be a clod; common as muck and dogged in his will to make himself felt as just that.
+Add that rarest of metal virtues, a sense of humor, which definitely extends to the music's own conventions, as on the lead cut of his first album in three litigation-packed years: 'Deaf Forever,' a good enough joke right there (especially for Sabbath fans), it turns out to be a battlefield anthem--about a corpse.
+And then add Bill Laswell, who was born to make megalomania signify: where most metal production gravitates toward a dull thud that highlights the shriek of the singer and the comforting reverberation of the signature guitar, Laswell's fierce clarity cracks like a whip, inspiring Lemmy, never a slowpoke in this league, to bellow one called 'Built for Speed.'
+Result: work of art."